top of page

 How many previous owners has the van had?

-Get an auto-mechanic to check the vehicle before you buy it!
+Getting an auto mechanic to check the vehicle before you buy it gives you a detailed picture of its condition and might uncover problems that the owner doesn't know about.
 I received a very detailed report from a mechanic who drove out to Sligo to check out my van for me.
-The inspection cost about €120 - it was well worth it.
-I brought up some of the issues with the dealership, and they got their mechanic to fix the problems before I bought the van.
+The inspection cost about €120 and was well worth it.
+I brought up some of the highlighted issues with the dealership, who fixed them before the sale.

-When building out your van, you will be purchasing supplies from two places: online and from physical stores.
+With your van in your driveway, the conversion process begins.
+When building out your van, you will be purchasing supplies from two places: online and from physical shops.
 As a rough guide, you should spend about half the price of the van on the conversion itself.

 Supplies List

-You can find the complete list of supplies for a van conversion in Ireland (all the supplies I bought) here: supplies list.
-And, you get get up to 40% off your Renogy electrical system here.
+You can find the complete list of supplies for a van conversion in Ireland (all the supplies I bought) in this list of supplies.

-There were many things which simply couldn't and shouldn't be purchased online.
+There are many things which simply can't or shouldn't be purchased online.
 From the enormous amount of wood needed, to the insulation, to the mattress for the bed.
-I used the following physical stores
+I used the following physical stores:

 I bought most of my supplies brand new, but obviously this isn't necessary.
 Pallet wood has become very popular due to its rustic look.
 You can also pick up used supplies from Adverts, DoneDeal, or the array of other second hand sites out there.

-The two best resources to digitally design your campervan are SketchUp and Vanspace 3D.
+The two best resources to digitally design your campervan's layout are SketchUp and Vanspace 3D.
 I designed my van before Vanspace was a thing, so I used Sketchup, the simple architectural software originally created by Google.
-It worked okay and was pretty easy to use - though took some time to work with.
+It worked okay and was pretty easy to use..

 First iteration of my campervan design in Sketchup